-Likewise, our church and school members in Myanmar were overioved to receive food support.
+Likewise, our church and school members in Myanmar were overjoyed to receive food support.
 Pa-Lian, our director in Yangon writes in his usual buoyant way, "We give praise to God.
 How happy we are!
 No more worries for food in this academic year.
 We do not know and cannot give thanks personally to who donated to us, so please pass our thanks and happiness to them.
 Last Sunday I gave a testimony in church saying we believe and trust that God is a living God and a God who always rescues on time.
 God knows not only his children's needs but also know the names of those who believe in Him."
 All they asked was that we should continue to remember the poor, the very thing I had been eager to do all along.
-Galatians 2:10 Grants Change Lives Since our last newsletter we have been blessed with three grants which will bring tremendous improvement to the lives of the Deaf across our fields.
-1. Housing loan fund Philippines The cost of living has skyrocketed all over the world and nowhere more so than in developing countries.
-These hardships have impacted the Deaf more than others, forcing them into poor and sometimes dangerous housing conditions.
-This applies to our field directors as well who have families and have taken on the enormous job of overseeing our operations in their respective countries.
-Their wages are low even by local standards.
-To help them escape the rent trap, we have received a grant which enables us to provide interest free housing loans to our directors.
-So instead of paying rent, they can now buy their own house and pay it off in under 10 years.
+Galatians 2:10 own house and pay it off in under 10 years.
 And so a whole life trajectory changes for the better.
 As loans are repaid, others in our fields can benefit in the same way.
 Four housing loans have been approved so far.

+Tanzania

-2. School loan fund The teachers and staff at our school in Kenya live from paycheck to paycheck which creates a serious problem when there is a medical or personal emergency.
+2. School loan fund

+The teachers and staff at our school in Kenya live from paycheck to authority of local chiefs. paycheck which creates a serious problem when there is a medical or personal emergency.
 In response to this, a generous donor has provided a grant to be used as a school loan fund.
 It is hoped that the success of this program will lead to loan funds being extended to other schools in DMI's network.

-3. Water fountain grant An Australian foundation has provided DMI/DA with a AUD48,000 grant to install water fountains in and around our school in Beni, DR Congo.
+3. Water fountain grant

+An Australian foundation has provided DMI/DA with a AUD48,000 grant to install water fountains in and around our school in Beni, DR Congo.
 12,000 people (300 Deaf and 11,700 hearing) living in and around the city of Beni will benefit from this grant.
-Because of war, thousands of people have been displaced, worsening the crisis of a lack of clean water in the city.
-People living in and around our school currently have to travel up to 10 kms (by foot or by bicycle) to the nearest well.
-Construction of one well/fountain producing water to 10 hydrants throughout the local community each with 5 taps can provide clean water for 3,000 families daily.
-One of the hydrants would be within our school grounds, the other 9 would be spread throughout the community and operating under the authority of local chiefs.
+Because of war, thousands of people have been displaced, worsening the crisis Responsibly executed, grants change lives.
+If you are connected of a lack of clean water in the city.
+People living in and around our to a foundation or trust, please consider providing a grant for the school currently have to travel up to 10 kms (by foot or by bicycle) work that DMI and DA are doing.
+Similarly, bequests left to DMI to the nearest well.
+Construction of one well/fountain producing can bring lasting change.
+Many needs remain in our fields.
+The water to 10 hydrants throughout the local community each with Deaf are amongst the most vulnerable people in the world, and 5 taps can provide clean water for 3,000 families daily.
+One of the DMI is amongst the most responsible in managing support. hydrants would be within our school grounds, the other 9 would